 Offer these as a host gift when you stay at a friend’s lake house or spend an evening on their boat.

-I like this set of charms in particular because each glass will have a different color, and there is no need to squint at tiny words or symbols on the charms.
+I like this set of charms in particular because each boating flag is a different color, meaning that there’s no need to squint at tiny words on the charms.

 You can create personalized boating gifts by beading your own charms with a jeweler’s wire.